Hortense Spillers: Black, White, and in Color

-Parallels to other Black feminist scholars
+Collaboration with other Black feminists

-Spillers has been referenced numerous times by influential Black feminist group The Combahee River Collective.
-In an interview between Beverly Guy-Sheftall and Barbara Smith, Smith cites a variety of scholars that "were able to find each other during that period" in salons.
-Among the list, Spillers is included here.
-Smith is also labeled as one of the "people who became real pillars of building Black women's studies in their particular fields".
-Smith claims that she, Spillers, and other notable black women of the time formed what was known as the Afric-American Female Intelligence Society of Boston.
+Spillers has been referenced numerous times by Black feminist lesbian group the Combahee River Collective.
+In an interview between Beverly Guy-Sheftall and Barbara Smith, Smith cites Spillers as one of a variety of scholars that "were able to find each other during that period" in salons.
+Smith, Spillers, and other Black feminists of the time formed what was known as the Afric-American Female Intelligence Society of Boston.